Reflections of Darkness [RoD]: When did you get your first tattoo and what was it? How long did it take you to decide to get it?

 RoD: I would also like to talk about the social aspect of tattoos.
 Back in the day, many people believed that if you had a tattoo, you would never be successful and would not find a “good” job.
 Has this mind-set and people’s perception changed or do these prejudices still exist?

-RoD: What would you tell those, who are going to get their first tattoo?
+RoD: Agreed.
+I also think so, that was one of the reasons why I started this project.
+I wanted to teach people that tattoos have nothing to do with people’s skills.
+You cannot judge them!
+What advice would you give those who are going to get their first tattoo?
 How should they choose a tattoo artist?
 Should they get it done in colour or in black and white?
 Can you give any practical advice?

 Project by Daria Tessa and Daniela Vorndran, Interview by Daria Tessa